Tipping on Amtrak Trains

 Boarding the Silver Star in New York

 Amtrak employees are often away from home and family for four to six days or more.
-If you are on a regional train, that is different; they might be gone overnight or home at night.
+However, the situation is different if you are on a regional train; they might be gone overnight or home at night.

-For instance, the crews of the California Zephyr have their base in Chicago.
-They accompany passengers to Emeryville, CA, stay overnight, and then operate the returning train to Chicago the next day.
-So most onboard staff are away from home for about a week!
+For instance, the California Zephyr crews have a Chicago base.
+They travel with passengers to Emeryville, CA, where they spend the night before piloting the return train to Chicago the next day.
+Consequently, most staff members are away from home for roughly a week!

 What do attendants do on the train?